mrnorman/YAKL/README.md

 enddo
 ```

 Currently, backwards iterating is not supported, so `do` loops with a negative stride will need to be altered to have a positive stride.
+In loops where the ordering matters, it is likely you have a data race of the prefix sum type and cannot use a `parallel_for` anyway.

 **Fortran Intrinsics**: